Student Handbook 2015/2016

 If an accused student informs the investigator that he or she would prefer a small panel hearing, the investigator will inform the Honor Council president of the accused student’s request.
 The president will review the investigative report and determine whether a small panel hearing would be appropriate.
 If a small panel would be appropriate, a date, time, and location will be chosen for the hearing.

 A small panel hearing shall consist of a faculty adviser, the president of the Honor Council, and one additional member chosen by the president.
 At the hearing, the three panel members will be present, along with the investigator, the accused student, his or her adviser, and a character witness for the accused if he or she so desires.

 The procedures employed during a small panel hearing will be the same as those outlined above for large panel hearings.

 [ Back to Top ]

-When the Honor Council is satisfied that all pertinent testimony has been received, the accused student, the student adviser, and the investigators leave the hearing room so that the panel may deliberate.
+When the Honor Council is satisfied that all pertinent testimony has been received, the accused student, the student adviser, and the investigator leave the hearing room so that the panel may deliberate.
 The panel will proceed to discuss and decide the question of guilt or innocence.
-The proof that a person is guilty of a charge must satisfy a “preponderance-of-the-evidence” standard.
+The proof that a person is guilty of a charge must satisfy a “preponderance-of-the-evidence” (or, more-likely-than-not) standard.
 A majority of the six members of a full panel must vote “guilty” to find the accused guilty.

 1. If the accused is found guilty, the Honor Council determines a fitting penalty based upon